Is Poh Kong a proxy for gold?

 At that juncture in 2020, the price went as high as RM 1.80 per share.
 This was significantly higher than its NTA of 1.39 per share.
 But I was greedy, and rather than exit completely, I held back about half of my investments hoping for higher prices.

 However, the price spike was transitory as the RM 1.80 lasted for a few days.
-It then declined and today it is trading at RM 0.82 per share.
+It then declined and is trading at RM 1.10 per share as of 19 April 2024.
 The question then is what to do with the current shareholdings.

 In times of high inflation, gold is seen as an inflation hedge.
 I then have 2 choices.
 Do I sell my Poh Kong shares and invest in gold or do I continue to hold onto Poh Kong as a proxy for investing in gold?